augustin4k/augustin4k/README.md

 ### Something about me:

 - 🚀 Highly motivated and always eager to learn.
-- 🌟 Thrives on tackling challenging tasks and finding innovative solutions.
+- 🌟 Thrive on tackling challenging tasks and finding innovative solutions.
-- 💡 Loves brainstorming unique approaches to problem-solving.
+- 💡 Love brainstorming unique approaches to problem-solving.
 - 🛠️ Proficient in TypeScript, Vue.js, Python, Node.js, and SQL.
 - 💻 Passionate about web development and creating user-friendly solutions.
-- 🔧 Enjoys optimizing code and preventing reoccurrence of bugs.
+- 🔧 Enjoy optimizing code and preventing reoccurrence of bugs.
-- 🤝 Loves collaborating to achieve successful outcomes.
+- 🤝 Love collaborating to achieve successful outcomes.
 - 🌐 Enthusiastic about frontend JavaScript technologies such as Vue, React, and Angular.

 ## Skills 🚀